ddsssoftware/ddss/README.md

-# Differential Diagnose Support System
+# Differential Diagnosis Support System

 For medical professionals only.